 According to John Adams, Jefferson was chosen in part because he had the fewest enemies in Congress.
 In his autobiography, Adams recalls that although he had “never heard [Jefferson] utter three sentences together…[he] had the reputation of a masterly Pen… I had a great opinion of the Elegance of his pen and none at all of my own.”

 Adams insisted that he had been approached to write the first draft, but he believed any draft he produced would undergo more severe criticism than one from Jefferson.

-Jefferson began to write in his rented parlor near the Pennsylvania State House.
+Thomas Jefferson began to write in his rented parlor near the Pennsylvania State House.
 Two days later, he had produced a draft.
 Before submitting it to the full committee, Jefferson brought what he had written to Adams and Franklin “because they were the two members of whose judgments and amendments I wished most to have the benefit before presenting it to the Committee.”

 Who Was The Main Author Of The Declaration Of Independence?

-Knowing that multiple men worked on the document, it’s natural to ask: Who was the primary author of the Declaration of Independence?
+Knowing that multiple men worked on the document, it’s natural to ask: who was the primary author of the Declaration of Independence?